SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 SECTION .0500 ‑ SMOKED AND SMOKE‑FLAVORED FISH

-02 NCAC 09C .0501 GENERAL: CURRENT GOOD MANUFACTURING PRACTICES
+02 NCAC 09C .0501 GENERAL: CURRENT GOOD MANUFACTURING PRACTICES and fish AND FISHERY PRODUCTS

 Eff.
-January 1, 1985.
+January 1, 1985;

 02 NCAC 09C .0502 DEFINITIONS

-The following definitions apply;
+The following definitions shall apply to this Section:

-(3) "Hot process smoked or hot‑process smoke‑flavored fish" means the finished food prepared by subjecting forms of smoked fish to heat.
+(2) "Hot process smoked or hot‑process smoke‑flavored fish" means the finished food prepared by subjecting forms of smoked fish to heat.

 Eff.
-January 1, 1985.
+January 1, 1985;

 02 NCAC 09C .0503 PLANTS AND GROUNDS